 Education and awareness about this syndrome are the starting points to healing, as knowledge is power.
 It is important that women educate themselves, then consult with a physician who is up to date with the latest knowledge about PCOS.

 I invite you to download the PCOS 101 Guide to Health and Hope (sign up below).
 This PCOS 101 Guide was developed for women with PCOS and their advocates to use in order to educate, empower, and advocate for themselves when working to get the care they need and deserve.

-This free 32-page Guide is your next step toward taking control of and transforming your health.
+This free 32-page guide is your next step toward taking control and transforming your health.